ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 # Position, Velocity, Acceleration, and Falling Objects

+---

+***Make sure to include all tables, plots, pictures, drawings, screenshots or anything else asked of you in the exercises in your report, as well as answers to all the questions.***

+***All responses and answers should contain the correct number of sig figs and should include units when needed.***

+---

 ## PART 1: INTRODUCTION

 For 1D motion of a body, we are typically concerned with three variables which characterize the trajectory: